H4HWV2011/msjarvis-public-docs/thesis/07-rag-pipeline-and-routers.md

 # 7. RAG Pipeline and Routers

-Carrie Kidd (Mamma Kidd) — Mount Hope, WV
+*Carrie Kidd (Mamma Kidd) — Mount Hope, WV*

 ## Why This Matters for Polymathmatic Geography

 This chapter specifies how Ms. Jarvis's language models are bound to place-aware, collection-aware, and registry-aware memory instead of free-floating text generation.
 It makes the Hilbert-space representation, GBIM structures, ChromaDB-backed semantic memory, and the verified local resource registry from earlier chapters operational by defining concrete services that retrieve from semantic memory, the spatial body, the web, and structured program tables.
-In the current deployment, this design is realized as a production RAG stack that delivers West Virginia benefits intelligence through a 21-model consciousness bridge anchored in ChromaDB, GBIM-derived entities from the PostgreSQL `msjarvis` database (port 5433), GIS-aware collections, and a WV-first routing policy.
+In the current deployment, this design is realized as a production RAG stack that delivers West Virginia benefits intelligence through a 21-model consciousness bridge anchored in ChromaDB, GBIM-derived entities from the PostgreSQL `msjarvis` database (port 5433 — ★ restored March 28, 2026), GIS-aware collections, and a WV-first routing policy.
 It supports:

 - **P1 – Every where is entangled** by requiring that answers emerge from an entangled memory of governance texts, spatial layers, research notes, belief structures from PostgreSQL GBIM tables, and local resource registries, rather than from an abstract model prior.
 - **P3 – Power has a geometry** by letting retrieval paths expose which collections — and thus which institutional, spatial, and programmatic perspectives — shape a given answer, including WV-specific benefits facilities in `gis_wv_benefits`, spatial entities derived from PostgreSQL GBIM and `msjarvisgis`, and benefits-focused resource collections.
 - **P5 – Design is a geographic act** by treating routing rules, collection choices, registry lookups, and gateway boundaries as design decisions that change how the system "sees" and acts within a region.
-- **P12 – Intelligence with a ZIP code** by privileging West Virginia-specific collections in retrieval, and by coupling text RAG both to a state-scale PostgreSQL `msjarvisgis`/GBIM spatial body (port 5452, 91 GB, 501 tables, 5,416,521 verified beliefs in `msjarvis`) for spatial questions and to a ZIP- and county-aware `jarvis-local-resources-db` registry (port 5435) for concrete program referrals, including flows for Mount Hope, Oak Hill, Beckley, and broader Fayette/Raleigh County.
+- **P12 – Intelligence with a ZIP code** by privileging West Virginia-specific collections in retrieval, and by coupling text RAG both to a state-scale PostgreSQL `msjarvisgis`/GBIM spatial body (port 5432 — ★ corrected March 28, 2026; 91 GB, 501 tables, 5,416,521 verified beliefs in `msjarvis`) for spatial questions and to a ZIP- and county-aware `jarvis-local-resources-db` registry (port 5435) for concrete program referrals, including flows for Mount Hope, Oak Hill, Beckley, and broader Fayette/Raleigh County.
 - **P16 – Power accountable to place** by making retrieval calls, filters, scores, registry lookups, and sources visible at the API and logging layer so that communities and researchers can audit what informed a Steward response.

-This chapter belongs to the **Computational Instrument** tier: it defines the retrieval and routing machinery that connects ChromaDB-backed semantic memory (host port 8002, container port 8000), the PostgreSQL GBIM/`msjarvisgis` spatial body (5,416,521 verified beliefs, 501 PostGIS tables), the verified local resource registry (`jarvis-local-resources-db`, port 5435), and web research to the live outputs of Ms. Jarvis.
+This chapter belongs to the **Computational Instrument** tier: it defines the retrieval and routing machinery that connects ChromaDB-backed semantic memory (host port 8002, container port 8000), the PostgreSQL GBIM/`msjarvisgis` spatial body (5,416,521 verified beliefs, 501 PostGIS tables, port 5432), the verified local resource registry (`jarvis-local-resources-db`, port 5435), and web research to the live outputs of Ms. Jarvis.

 Section 7.8 describes the most significant near-term architectural upgrade available: replacing the judge pipeline's `heuristic_contradiction_v1` pattern-matching with RAG-grounded factual verification wired through `jarvis-spiritual-rag` (port 8006) or `jarvis-gis-rag` (port 8004).
 This section is forward-looking — the implementation is not yet deployed — but the design is specified in sufficient detail to serve as a build specification.